 Vanguard has been the leader in providing low-cost mutual funds investment options to its clients for decades.
 They offered their personal robo advisor service to clients a few years ago, giving more control to the investors.

 You can create an account with the minimum balance requirement of $50,000, suggesting that Vanguard is aiming for high net-worth clients.
-The account management fee is regressive and gets lower from 0.30% to 0.05% as your account balance rises.
+The account management fee is regressive and gets lower from 0.30% as your account balance rises.
 You can also get unlimited access to dedicated financial advisors.

 The core function of a robo advisor is to analyze a lot of financial and market data, determine underlying trends or patterns, assess the external factors that can affect the market and come up with a solution.